h-RAT/Willy_Firmware_V3_T-Embed_CC1101/README.md

 - **All-in-one:** Sub-GHz, Infrared, NFC, Wi-Fi, Bluetooth/BLE and nRF24 functionality.
 - **T-Embed optimized:** Designed specifically around the ESP32-S3 based T-Embed CC1101.
 - **T-Embed CC1101 Plus support:** Supports the additional nRF24 2.4 GHz radio available on the Plus model.
-- **Flipper file compatibility:** Compatible Sub-GHz and Infrared files can be saved, loaded and reused.
+- **Flipper Zero file compatibility:** Uses Flipper Zero-compatible Sub-GHz and Infrared file formats, allowing compatible files to be saved, loaded, exchanged and reused between devices.
 - **SD Card support:** Captured signals and compatible files can be stored and accessed directly from the device.
 - **Actively developed:** New applications, protocols, improvements and fixes are regularly added.